This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

 may depend on the cause of your child's seizure.
 Your child may need any of the following:

-- Seizure medicine may be given to control or prevent another seizure.
+- Antiepileptic medicine may be given to control or prevent another seizure.